thenexthub/Codira/docs/TextFormatting.rst

    trivial and inexpensive to create a ``String``.
-For more information on the relationship between ``String`` and ``Character`` see the (forthcoming, as of this writing) document *Swift Strings State of the Union*.
+For more information on the relationship between ``String`` and ``Character`` see the (forthcoming, as of this writing) document *Codira Strings State of the Union*.

    __ http://www.unicode.org/glossary/#extended_grapheme_cluster